orionJag/MulticamObjDetectionJetsonNanoSqlite/README.md

     •	Download the repository into Jetson Nano
     •	Provide appropriate permissions to the folder for storing images and database
     •	Uncomment CameraStream & myCamX and update with camera credentials and IP address in Main.py
+    •	Create a folder named "Plots" inside the project folder to house all plots and graphs
+    •	Create a folder named "Images" inside the project folder to house all Images that are captured
     •	Run the Main.py
     •	If you need to run different pretrained model, uncomment appropriate models under "pretrained models" and "execute for each pretrained"